appbaseio/gem/README.md

 #### How to create a new mapping?

 A mapping can be created at the time of an Elasticsearch index creation or afterwards in an explicit definition.
 If no mapping is specified, it is dynamically created when data is inserted into the index.
+See an example [here](#creating-a-mapping-from-data).

 #### What are the available mapping types?